recommenders-team/recommenders/tests/README.md

 For more information, see a [quick introduction to unit, smoke and integration tests](https://miguelgfierro.com/blog/2018/a-beginners-guide-to-python-testing/).
 To manually execute the unit tests in the different environments, first **make sure you are in the correct environment as described in the [SETUP.md](../SETUP.md)**.

+AzureML is also used to run the existing unit, smoke and integration tests as-is.
+AzureML benefits include managing the compute environment by automatically turning it on/off, scaling, automatic logging of artifacts from test runs and more.
+Azure DevOps is used as a control plane to provide information to scripts to configure and run the tests as-is on AzureML.
+A separate set of pipelines was created to run the tests on AzureML and parameters to configure AzureML are defined in the pipeline yml files.
+There are two scripts used with each pipeline:
+* submit_azureml_pytest.py - this script uses parameters in the pipeline yml to set up the AzureML environment for testing using the AzureML SDK .
+* run_pytest.py - this script uses pytest to run tests on utilities or runs papermill to execute tests on notebooks.
+This script runs in an AzureML workspace with the environment created by the script above.
+The same tests and testmarkers are used as described below.

+Note: Spark tests are not currently run on AzureML and may be set up in the future.

 ## Test execution

 **Click on the following menus** to see more details on how to execute the unit, smoke and integration tests: